Detroit-area priest gets jail; second priest pleads guilty

-DETROIT (AP) - A Detroit-area Catholic priest was sentenced to 45 days in jail Wednesday for assaulting a suicidal younger man who wanted counseling, while a priest in western Michigan pleaded guilty to binding a teenager with bubble wrap and tape.
+DETROIT (AP) - A Detroit-area Catholic priest was sentenced to 45 days in jail Wednesday for assaulting a suicidal younger man who wanted counseling, while a priest in western Michigan pleaded guilty to binding a teenager with bubble warp and tape.

 The Rev. Patrick Casey was accused of engaging in sex acts with the man, who was struggling with homosexuality and his faith.
 The victim said he “needed a shepherd” but that the priest didn’t help him in 2013.